tomozy/Tomozian-LoProBal-AI-Conceptual-Framework/README.md

 <br>

 ### CORE CONCEPT
-This project is based on the idea that you cannot "trap" uncertainty.
-In structural design, a two-point binary system under dynamic load is inherently unstable; it will always collapse without a third load-bearing pillar to distribute the weight and achieve equilibrium.
-Current AI models balance entirely on an unstable two-point system of deterministic logic and massive statistical probability.
+This framework proposes a method to manage the inherent instability at the scale of modern AI, shifting the focus from binary constraint to triadic steering.
+At the scale of modern AI, forcing high-entropy data through strict, binary parameters creates a brittle system that struggles to maintain equilibrium under chaotic loads.

-LoProBal introduces the third geometric pillar—Balance.
-Instead of forcing the flow of data into rigid parameters, we use a triadic formula to dynamically steer it:
+LoProBal introduces Balance as a third fundamental pillar, shifting the architecture from a binary constraint model to a triadic steering system.
+By utilizing a specialized balance operator **Δ**, the framework evaluates the symmetry between logical rules and probabilistic flow.
+This creates a state of active equilibrium where the system can remain 'loose' and adaptive without losing structural integrity.
+Instead of attempting to 'trap' uncertainty within rigid welds, LoProBal uses this triadic geometry to dynamically steer it toward safe, predictable, and autonomous outcomes.

 ### LoProBal: Logic, Probability, Balance
-"Directing probability, not trapping it."
+"Steering probability, not trapping it."

 <br>